Last day, and a long one: 16 miles. Again it

 Soon after lunch, we reach the home straight: the cliffs north of Robin Hood's Bay.
 The mist is all but cleared finally, but it has prevented us from being toyed with a sea view for the whole morning.
 Perhaps this is a good thing.
 As they were in St Bees, the cliff walks are spectacular, and as a result we are joined by throngs of day-trippers.
 And as before we have several miles to savor it.

-Any thoughts of just damping ones boots are lost when a wave crashes over our ankles while we wait to have our picture taken.
+just damping ones boots are lost when a wave crashes over our ankles while we

 The final Youth Hostel is perfect: approached from the beach, and, because of the high tide, we wade through knee-high water around the headland which separates the hostel from the beach.
 We walk back to town again for a celebratory meal.
 Wayne has been looking forward to fish and chips, and in the end, everyone does the same.
 They are so good many of us go back for a second helping (I've never seen that done before.)